inthenile/gw2api/README.md

 ```

 # Updates
+Legendary armory added.
+(Also added a condition statement to prevent bugs from occuring if there are no items in the bank/shared inventory/no minis unlocked etc.)
 Created searchFunctions.js and moved the search functions from app.js to thin it out a little.
 I also commented out the unimplemented search parameters for simplicity for the time being.

 <hr>